 - Setting aside of the offense (often referred to as expungement)

-Of the legal options to restore your rights, a set aside or expungement is the best.
+Of the legal options to restore your rights, a set aside or expungement is often the best.
 When successful, it removes the conviction from your criminal record.
-It is as though the conviction never occurred.
+Federal interpretation of the law is constantly changing so check with an experienced firearms attorney.
 Firearm rights restoration or felony reduction give you the legal right to purchase a gun, though your offense will still be on your record.

 Should I Choose Expungement?